Ujas-PersistentCoder/DSA_Lab1_Fall25/README.md

 ## Features

-- Well-structured and commented C code.
+- Well-structured and commented C code (used GPT to comment these 😅).
 - Efficient backtracking implementations for complex puzzles.
 - Covers important algorithmic techniques including permutations and graph traversal.